Rudy-Menjivar/marketing-agency/README.md

 # Marketing Agency
+---

 ## Description

-This page had many errors that needed to be corrected and didn't meet accessibility standards.
+This existing marketing page had many errors that needed to be corrected.
+Some didn't meet **accessibility standards** as they didn't contain any image alt attributes.

-## Corrections
+### Corrections applied:

-Semantic HTML elements were added to apply a logical structure.
-For example, several non-semantic elements such as <div> were replaced by semantic elements to better define that section of the website.
-Added an appropriate title to relate with the content, so it's more likely to appear under search results (SEO).
-Also, cleaned up HTML code so it's easier to read by ridding of unecessary spaces and lines and corrected some headings.
-Finally, ensured tabbing navigation to ensure that it followed a sequential order.
+* **Semantic** HTML elements were added to apply a logical structure to source code
+  * For example, several *non-semantic elements* such as (div) were replaced by semantic elements to better define specific sections of the website
+* A descriptive title was added as **Marketing Agency** to relate with the content
+  * This makes it more likely to appear under *search engine optimization* (SEO) results
+* Cleaned up HTML code so it's easier to read by ridding of unecessary spacing
+  * Some headings and one navigation link were also corrected
+* To meet **accessibility standards**:

-In order to meet accessibility standards, Alt attributes were added to image elements.
-Ensured that tabbing worked in sequential order and corrected first link to allow it to work properly.
+  * Alt attributes were added to all image elements
+  * Tested navigation with tabbing to ensure that it followed a sequential order

-## Credits
+### Credits

 The following links were used as tutorials to complete the necessary corrections.